AI Integration

 "AI is mostly hype — we'll wait for it to settle down."

 AI adoption among SMBs has moved past the experimental phase.
-A 2025 Salesforce survey found that 75% of SMBs are already experimenting with or actively using AI, and 71% plan to increase AI investment over the next year.
-The businesses waiting for things to settle down are watching their competitors build operational advantages that compound over time.
+75% of SMBs are already experimenting with or actively using AI, and 71% plan to increase AI investment over the next year.[1]
+The businesses waiting for things to settle are watching competitors build operational advantages that compound over time.
 The question isn't whether AI will be relevant to your business — it's whether you'll be the one adopting it or reacting to a competitor who did.

 "We're too small for this."